Jonathan2251/lbd/_sources/gpu.rst.txt

 OpenGL Shader compiler
 ~~~~~~~~~~~~~~~~~~~~~~

-OpenGL standard is here [#openglspec]_.
-The OpenGL is for desktop computer or server
+The OpenGL standard is defined in [#openglspec]_.
+OpenGL is primarily designed for
-while the OpenGL ES is for embedded system [#opengleswiki]_.
-Though shaders are only
+desktop computers and servers, whereas OpenGL ES is a subset tailored for embedded systems
+[#opengleswiki]_.

-a small part of the whole OpenGL software/hardware system.
-It is still a large effort
+Although shaders represent only a small part of the entire OpenGL software/hardware
-to finish the compiler implementation since there are lots of api need to be
-implemented.
+stack, implementing a compiler for them is still a significant undertaking.
+This is
-For example, there are 80 related texture APIs [#textureapi]_.
+because a large number of APIs need to be supported.
+For instance, there are over 80
-This implementation can be done by generating llvm extended intrinsic functions
-from shader parser of frontend compiler as well as llvm backend converting those intrinsic
-to gpu instructions as follows,
+texture-related APIs alone [#textureapi]_.

+A practical approach to implementing such a compiler involves generating LLVM extended
+intrinsic functions from the shader frontend (parser and AST generator).
+These intrinsics
+can then be lowered into GPU-specific instructions in the LLVM backend.
+The overall
+workflow is illustrated as follows:

 .. rubric:: Fragment shader
 .. code-block:: c++